 SOURCE: The Hickok Belt Award

-Usain Bolt's selection as the Hickok Belt Award winner for August, not only recognizes him as "the best of the best" in professional sports for the month, it also marks another milestone in the return of the award given to the top professional athlete across all sports.
-As a monthly recipient, Bolt becomes the eighth of twelve finalists for the overall annual award, joining previous monthly award winners including Eli Manning, Jeremy Lin, Lindsey Vonn, Bubba Watson, Josh Hamilton and LeBron James, and Serena Williams.
-Winners as selected by the NSSA will be announced each month throughout 2012.
-The overall winner will then be announced in early 2013, as the Hickok Belt Award, the crown jewel of sports, will be presented for the first time in over 36 years.
+Peterson's selection as the Hickok Belt Award winner for December not only recognizes him as "the best of the best" in professional sports for the month, it also marks another milestone in the return of the award given to the top professional athlete across all sports.
+As the December recipient, Peterson will join previous monthly award winners including Eli Manning, Jeremy Lin, Lindsey Vonn, Bubba Watson, Josh Hamilton, LeBron James, Usain Bolt, Pablo Sandoval, Brad Keselowski and two time monthly winner Serena Williams as candidates for the annual award.
+The overall winner will be selected from this elite group, as the Hickok Belt Award, the crown jewel of sports, will be presented for the first time in over 36 years.